-Massey Homicide: Bouquets of flowers mark where woman was slain

-A man who allegedly stabbed a woman to death in West Auckland before driving off crashed his car moments later.
+Massey Homicide murder accused allegedly breached protection order

+According to court documents, police allege that "while a protection order was in force against him" the man "physically abused the protected person, namely (the dead woman) by stabbing her to death".

+Meanwhile a West Auckland man has described the moment the accused was arrested by police.

-Local man Paul Jeong, who usually walks on Westgate Dr in Massey every morning, was feeling tired yesterday and decided to stay in.
+Paul Jeong, who usually walks on Westgate Dr in Massey every morning, was feeling tired yesterday and decided to stay in.

 About 8.30am he heard a commotion outside and looked out to see two cars had crashed just out front of his house on the main road.